Mbed-TLS/mbedtls/BRANCHES.md

 * Changing which error code is returned in a case where multiple error conditions apply.
 * Changing the behavior of a function from failing to succeeding, when the change is a reasonable extension of the current behavior, i.e. the addition of a new feature.

-There are rare exceptions: code that was relying on something that became insecure in the meantime (for example, crypto that was found to be weak) may need to be changed.
+There are rare exceptions where we break API compatibility: code that was relying on something that became insecure in the meantime (for example, crypto that was found to be weak) may need to be changed.
 In case security comes in conflict with backwards compatibility, we will put security first, but always attempt to provide a compatibility option.

 For the LTS branches, additionally we try very hard to also maintain ABI compatibility (same definition as API except with re-linking instead of